gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 The json object name for a `dynamic emr cluster` is `new_emr_cluster`.
 It is composed by the following attributes:

-* _name_: The name that will appear on the Aws EMR console
+* _name_: The name that will appear on the AWS EMR console
 * _release_label_: The EMR version of the cluster to create.
 Each EMR version maps to specific version of the applications that can run in the EMR cluster.
-Additional details are available on the [Aws EMR components page](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html)
+Additional details are available on the [AWS EMR components page](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html)
 * _applications_: The list of applications to launch on the cluster.
-For a comprehensive list of available applications, visit the [Aws EMR components page](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html)
+For a comprehensive list of available applications, visit the [AWS EMR components page](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html)
 * _s3_log_uri_: The s3 bucket where the EMR cluster put their log files.
 These are both cluster logs as well as `stdout` and `stderr` of the EMR job
 * _master_instance_: The master node hardware details (see below for more details.)
 * _core_instance_: The core node hardware details (see below for more details.)